erikateal/bookapp-100Devs/README.md

 # Objectives

-- It's a beginner level app created to understand how MVC concept and logins are added
+- It's an app centered around our shared love of reading with the goal of incorporating logins and building using MVC architecture.

 ---

 # Who is this for?

-- It's for beginners & intermediates with little more experience, to help understand the various aspects of building a node app with some complex features
+- It's for book enthusiants who are looking for a simple way to keep track of the books they have read and/or want to read.

 ---